cplusplus/transactional-memory-ts2/README.md

 NXXXX is the DTS of Transactional Memory TS Version 2.
 It contains changes to the TM TS2021 as directed by the committee at the July-25 2022 virtual plenary meeting, and editorial changes.

-NXXXX contains P2617R0 from TM-TS2 DTS ballot comments resolution.
+NXXXX contains P2617R0 Responses to NB comments on TM-TS2 DTS 12907.

 ## pre-Feb 2022 virtual Plenary meeting